 “I can say that I’ve doubled my salary after joining Microverse and that really has a significant impact on my life...
 I have wanted to become a developer ever since graduating in 2016, and I’m grateful to Microverse for helping me to achieve my dream.” - Abhigyan Mahanta, Microvese alum, India

-Microverse students work incredibly hard to become professional software developers and we’re so proud of all our students and the work they put in.
-Our alumni have landed jobs around the world, earning more than what they made before — without paying Microverse anything until they’re employed.
+Microverse students work incredibly hard to become professional software developers and change their lives.
+Microverse student have landed jobs around the world, earning 3x more than what they made before — without paying Microverse anything until they’re employed.

-We are delighted to highlight another Microverse success story, Abhigyan Mahanta, who is currently based in Guwahati while working as a remote software developer for a New York-based company.
-Abhigyan shared his story and experience learning with Microverse, through to landing a remote job.
+Microverse success story, Abhigyan Mahanta, currently based in Guwahati, is currently working as a remote software developer for a New York-based company.
+Abhigyan shared his story and experience learning with Microverse, and landing his remote job.

 “I graduated as a Civil Engineer in 2016 then worked as a Manual Test Engineer at Pole To Win in Bangalore.
 However, I wanted to escape the cubicle life, so I made the decision to go fully remote in 2019.
 I then worked as a freelance Frontend Developer for 1.5 years before deciding to join Microverse.
 Now, I work as a remote junior full-stack developer at Catprint.
 When I'm not coding, I spend my time working on my tech blog and playing VR simulation games.”

 “Learning to collaborate with fellow developers and pair-programming.
 This helped enormously with my current job.”

 Abhigyan also shared that learning to create descriptive pull requests, and practicing presenting the work he did over video calls were two other key areas that Microverse helped him improve.

 “Although I had developed my communication/soft skills in previous jobs, I think it differs to some degree when applying them to remote working cultures.”